ApolloAuto/apollo/modules/tools/sensor_calibration/README.md

 ## odom_publisher.py

-this tool is used to publish topic "/apollo/sensor/gnss/odometry" through subscribe topic "/apollo/localization/pose"
+This tool is used to publish topic "/apollo/sensor/gnss/odometry" through subscribe topic "/apollo/localization/pose"

 Run the following command from your Apollo root dir: